If you want to develop 21st century leadership skills there are two questions that you need to ask yourself before anything else:

-The company Nokia lost the game in the fast changing world of smartphones about ten years ago.
-Some of the reasons were that it was led by the culture of fear and that nobody had the guts to tell the truth to the top managers that things went wrong.
+The company Nokia, lost the game in the fast changing world of smartphones some years ago.
+Some of the reasons were, that it was led by the culture of fear and that nobody had the guts to tell the truth to the top managers that things went wrong.
 Even when they tried to improve their product with touchscreen and other technical details, it was too late.

 In the uncertain economy, you as a leader have to think proactively and creatively.
 You have to think of the creative and effective ways of solving the possible multitude of scenarios.
 The complex situations need strong collaboration with other organisational and non-organisational members and experts.
 You have to invest your time in the formal and informal lifelong learning of digital business, relationship and team building, network marketing, cognitive, personal development and many other skills.